 XamlPath - Uses a XAML path expression like XamlPath=/radtabcontrol[automationid=Tabs]/grid/raddockpanel/layouttransformcontrol[name=HeaderDockedElement]

-Note!
-When editing an element in active recording session, all available element's properties will be listed and available for direct selection in the Find Expression.
+When editing an element in active recording session, all available element's properties are listed for direct selection in the Find Expression Builder.

 The available comparison operators for each FindClause are: 'is exactly', 'contains', 'does not contain', 'starts with', 'ends with', 'matches the regular expression', 'is missing' and 'exists'.

 The find expression of elements in Test Studio is also enhanced with corresponding images - each recorded element gets an image recorded along with its automatically generated find expression.
 The image will be used as a backup search criteria in case the element's find clauses didn't match any element on the page.